-Б. How did you hear about the Doctor of Ministry program?
+В. How did you hear about the Doctor of Ministry program?

 C. In chronological order, list all schools attended since High School:

-1. Name of Institution:
+1. Name of Institu tion:

-Location From-to Dates

-2. Name of Institution:

-3. Location
+Location 1

 From-to Dates

-4. Name of Institution:
+2. Name of Institu

-Location
+3. Location -

-D. Concerning undergraduate Bible training, please check only one: Have had at least eight courses (16 hours minimum) in the Bible Have had at least four courses (8 hours minimum) in the Bible E. What is your undergraduate grade point average (GPA) ?
-F. What is your graduate grade point average (GPA)?
-G. List any significant life and ministry experience you have had.
-H. Do you know of any problem that might otherwise adversely affect your admission to this program?
-I. References to whom you will be sending forms: Great Commission Bible College Reference Form for Doctoral Candidate The person named below has made application to the Doctor of Ministry program at Apostolic Faith Online Bible Institute.
-The purpose of the program is to equip an increasing number of Christians as professional and non-professional ministers capable of serving effectively and encouraging others in Christian service in the local church and the world.
+From- -to Dates 4 Name of Institu tion: 4.
+Name of mstitu HIOTI Locati on From- to Dates D. Concerning u ndergraduate Bible training, please check only one: Have had at least eight courses (16 hours minimum) in the Bible Have had at least four courses (9 hours minimum) in the Pible Have had at least four courses (8 hours minimum) in the Bible E. What is your u undergraduate grade point average (GPA) ? \\\\\ a4 !a wandingto mando maint angrana (CDA).
+2 г. vvnat is your (graduate grade point average (GPA)?
+G. List any signif icant life and ministry experience you have had.

+H. Do you know of any problem that might otherwise adverse program? ly affect your admission to this

+.
+References to whom you will be sending forms:

+Great Commission Bible College

+Reference Form for Doctoral Can didate

+The person named below has made application to the Doctor of Mini Bible Institute.
+The purpose of the program is to equip an increasing and non-professional ministers capable of serving effectively and er in the local church and the world. number of Christians as professional

 Name of Applicant

-From-to Dates
+Name of Applicant

 Date

-Applicant has wai ved the right to see the information provided below.
+Applicant has waived the right to see the information provided below.

-Check Yes or No
+Check Yesor No

-ng out the information below is appreciated.
-Please return this form to pocedu.us If you are not able to send online send to: GCBC, Academic Dean, 273745 Fiction, MO 64834.
+Your help in filling out the information below is apprecincademicdean@gcbcedu.us_If you are not able to send online sellichael Fiedler, PO Box 1330, Center Point, TX 78010

-Your Name:

-Address:

-Phone Email

-vement within the local church:

-Your relationship o to the applicant:

-Length of time yo ou have known the applicant:

-st the ways in which the applicant has served or is serving in the local church of u are aware.

-2. The Doctor of Ministry is a graduate level Bible program.
-From what you know of theapplicant is he/she able to perform academically at a graduate level?
+4

+SS: Phone Email Your area of involvement within the local church ur re elationship to the applicant: ngth of time you have known the applicant: Please list the ways in which the applicant has served or is serving in the local church of which you are aware.
+1. Please list the ways in which the applicant has served or is serving in the local church of which you are aware.
+1 Please list the ways in which the applicant has served or is serving in the local church of which you are aware.
+The Doctor of Ministry is a graduate level Bible program.
+From what you know of the

-3. ap This program helps people develop skills for ministry.
-What do you consider to be the plicant's skills for serving in the church?
-4. - Would you recommend the applicant for admission into the Doctor of Ministryprogram?
-Please explain.
-5. Would you like to be contacted by a representative of the program to speak further about t applicant? - Гhа ank you!
-Your cooperation is deeply appreciated.
+5. Would you like to be contacted by a representative of the program to speak further about the applicant?